Courses for 2018-2019

 In looking at the courses in your backpack, if you do not see a course for which you submitted an override, it means that at the present time there is no space available in your desired course and you are on a waitlist.
 There is a chance that you may be placed in the course before school starts or if spots open in the first two rotations of the school year.
 If there is summer work required for the course, you must have completed the required summer work in order to be placed in the course.
 If there was a scheduling conflict with your first-choice course or if your first-choice course was full, your counselor placed you in one of your alternates.

 If you would like to make a change to your courses, please follow the instructions on the “Summer Course Change Request”, available at the link below.

 Choosing appropriate courses should be a very reflective process.
 It requires students to think about their strengths and weaknesses, what has worked and hasn’t worked, and what goals they wish to achieve in the next year.
 We have found it helpful for students to go through this exercise with their parents before the conversation of “Which courses should I take?” occurs.
 The amount of work a student is ready to commit to should be a healthy complement to any extra-curricular activities she/he wants to maintain.
 Further, we believe students should have down time to spend with their family, and friends, and to independently engage in hobbies and socializing.
 Over-scheduling, or stretching yourself too thin, puts your ability to have a positive and successful year at risk.
 Students should have a balance in their life between school, co-curricular activities, family, and friends.
 The courses you choose can greatly support this balance or it can tilt it off-balance.

-Final schedules are given to students on the first day of school or at orientation for incoming new students.
+Schedules will be available to view in the Infinite Campus portal in late August and are given to students on the first day of school or at orientation for incoming new students.

 Independent Study Program